kusaanko/FFmpeg-Auto-Build/README.md

 This project uses GitHub Actions.
 The FFmpeg auto-build runs every Sunday and Wednesday at 4 am UTC time.

-# Which asset do I download?
+# Which asset should I download?
 This is an example of an asset name.

 ```